 A follow-up survey is an abbreviated focused survey.
-These are conducted for facilities seeking reaccreditation where one or more Medicare Condition-Level deficiencies were cited during the triennial re-accreditation survey, an Initial with CCN survey, or when 20 or more deficiencies were cited for any non-Medicare survey.
-QUAD A requires a focused follow-up survey that will be conducted within forty-five (45) calendar days of the previous full or investigative survey to verify correction of all condition-level deficiencies documented.
+These are conducted for facilities:

+- seeking reaccreditation where one or more Medicare Condition-Level deficiencies were cited during the triennial survey, - an Initial with CCN survey, or

+• when 20 or more deficiencies were cited for any non-Medicare survey.
+QUAD A requires a follow-up survey to be conducted within forty-five (45) calendar days of the previous full or investigative survey to verify the correction of all condition-level deficiencies cited.
 (For Immediate Jeopardy situations, the follow-up survey must be conducted within twenty-three (23) days of the previous survey end date.)
-A second follow-up, if needed, must take place within forty-five (45) calendar days of the previous survey's end date.
-Facilities with condition level deficiencies will not be accredited or recommended for continued Medicare deemed status until a focus follow-up survey confirms full compliance.
-Quad A will conduct no more than two (2) follow up surveys (3 surveys total) concerning any single case before reaching a final determination.
+If needed, a second follow-up survey must take place within forty-five (45) calendar days of the previous survey's end date.
+Facilities with condition-level deficiencies will not be accredited or recommended for continued Medicare deemed status until the results of the follow-up survey confirms full compliance.
+Quad A will conduct no more than two (2) follow-up surveys (3 surveys total) concerning any single facility before reaching a final determination.

 The Follow-up Survey is not intended to be a comprehensive review of compliance with all standards.
 In most cases, the follow-up survey is conducted to validate that submitted corrections have been implemented by the facility.
-In other cases, the follow-up survey covers specific standards for specific reasons directing the focus of the surveyor.
+In other cases, the follow-up survey is conducted for review of specific standards or focus by the surveyor.
 The surveyor has the authority to cite any observed non-compliance in the facility, even if the cited standard is not within the original scope of the follow-up survey.